 The Chief Officer had discovered during a cargo hold inspection a month earlier, that the de-aeration pipe seemed to be corroded.
-This pipe led from the sea chest, passing through the cargo hold and then through an HFO tank and finally out through the vessel's shell plate.
+This pipe led from the sea chest, passing through the cargo hold and then through a heavy fuel oil (HFO) tank and finally out through the vessel's shell plate.